Yoric/Numendo-2019/talk.md

 ## Next steps

-- Reference implementation
 - Compression.
-    - Finish ongoing experiments.
-- Real-world data
-    - Finish SpiderMonkey implementation.
+- Finish all implementations.
 - Real-world tests with partners.
-- Language
-    - Make it a standard (TC39 stage 2).
+- Make it a standard.
-    - Get it adopted by all VMs.
-    - Finish formal semantics (JSCert / KJS?).
+- Finish formal semantics (JSCert?, KJS?).

 ---